-Everything we want to see in Disney’s ‘Hamilton’ movie
+Everything we want to see in Disney’s ‘Hamilton’ musical film

 “We’ll tell the story of tonight.” or, more specifically, the story of Hamilton.
 The musical phenomenon that either you’ve seen six times or have been too poor to even see once is getting the film adaptation we’ve all been begging for.
 But it’s even better than we’ve expected.